Overbryd/dotfiles/README.md

 ## Credits

-This seletion of dotfiles and system settings would not be possible with the great examples provided by:
+This seletion of dotfiles and system settings would not be possible without the great examples provided by:

 * https://github.com/mathiasbynens/dotfiles
 * https://github.com/matijs/dotfiles